ryanhabis/Software-engineering/README.md

 ### **Example Exam Question**
 **Q**: *Explain how modularization improves software maintainability.*
 **A**: Modularization divides a system into independent modules, each handling a specific task.
 This reduces complexity, isolates errors, and allows updates to one module without affecting others, speeding up development and debugging.

-Let me know if you’d like deeper dives into specific areas!